mardix/litedom/readme.md

 ```

-#### Example 4:
+#### Example 4

-This demostrate how we can interact with an element externally with javascript by using normal query selector.
+This demostrates how we can interact with an element externally with javascript by using normal query selector.

 ```html